therebelrobot/sockbin/README.md

 Please feel free!
 [Open a Github Issue](https://github.com/therebelrobot/sockbin) for any issues you find, and feel free to [Fork this repo](https://github.com/therebelrobot/sockbin#fork-destination-box) to work on your own changes!

-If you are running this in development mode, use `npm run develop` instead of `npm start` to use `nodemon` automagically.
+If you are running this in development mode, use `npm run develop` instead of `npm start` to use `nodemon` automagically :cake:.

 ### License